drmax24/autodeploy-webhook-receiver/README.md

 Simple yet very powerful CI hook.
 Almost no knowledge needed.
 If your technical team is less than 30 and operates several servers.
 You can have a powerful CI within 2 hours.
-No futher time investments.
+No further time investments.
 If you need a CI that can orchestrate 300 servers like Netflix or if you are planning to spend more than 1000 hours.
 Then this repository will not help you very much.

 ### Introduction Diagram